miyehn/15-466-f19-base2/README.md

 Sources:

-Soundtrack by 希望索任合资, [here](https://www.weibo.com/u/1591256395) is his Weibo.
+Soundtrack is by 希望索任合资, [here](https://www.weibo.com/u/1591256395) is his Weibo.
 The whole track could be found at [this Weibo link](https://www.weibo.com/tv/v/I1028pKI5?fid=1034:4402383103716082).

-The composer is generous enough to let me use his work, but for this assignment only.
+The composer is generous to let me use his work, but for this assignment only.
 So I'm not uploading the original file here.
 I did place a copy of the .wav file I used in the handin folder, so the game builds over there and can be graded.

+Other things that I didn't create or come up with over this weekend:
+* most of the drawing code, which I copied over from game 0 base code
+* the idea of the GameObject class, which I took from an in-progress side project (and when working on that I was thinking about Unity).

 This game was built with [NEST](NEST.md).